laboon/ebook/text/98_glossary_of_terms.md

 __Black-box testing__: Testing the code as a user would, with no knowledge of the codebase.
 Most manual tests are black-box tests.

 __Blocked__: A status for a test case in a test run.
-It indicates that this particular test case cannot be run, for reasons outside the tester's control.
-For example, the functionality is tests is not yet at a testable state.
+It indicates that the test case cannot be executed at this time, for reasons outside the tester's control.
+For example, the functionality it tests is not yet at a testable state, perhaps because it has not yet been developed.

-__Blocked__: A test case status indicating that the test case cannot be executed at this time (e.g., because the functionality has not yet been developed).

 __Blocker__: A defect of the highest severity, where the system cannot reasonably be released without fixing it or providing a __workaround__.